ceabiodb/biodb/README.md

 **Legend**:
  * ✅ Database is working fine with Biodb connector.
  * ❌ Biodb database connector is broken.
-See issue and explanations.
+This means that Travis-CI tests are disabled for this connector, until a fix is implemented.
+See "Related issue", "Related PR" and "Explanations" columns in table, for more details.

 ## Introduction